Kuzarek/cypress-parallel-disabled-reporter/README.md

 # cypress-parallel

+Fork of cypress-parallel:
-Small fork of cypress-parallel, allows to disable included reporter.
-To be used with mochawesome report generator and mochawesome-merge.
+- Allows to disable included reporter when using mochawesome report generator, multi reporter and mochawesome-merge.
+- Adds spliting tests by text included in test file `-S=@test,@second` (grep tag, name...)

 Reduce up to 40% your Cypress suite execution time parallelizing the test run on the same machine.